 Table of Contents

 I helped HEAR360 develop and design Orbit plugin.
 My role on this project was UX/UI design.
+Everything you see here was designed, illsutrated, and prototyped by me.

 What is the Orbit plugin? 💫

 Orbit allows a user mixing in a surround sound format to rotate the image of their mix or of a surround sound bed.
 The multichannel audio component of the mix that is.
 By doing that they can hear it from different perspectives and angles using the large rotation knob at the top.
+Available as VST, AAX, and AU plugin.

 At first, I made sure to learn about surround sound as much as time permitted.
 So, I researched everything from books on the topic, competition, and general practices in design in similar type of software applications.